xando/django-rocket-engine/docs/blobstorage.rst

 Blob Storage
 ============

-To enable BlobStorage system as a Django storage.
-Modify your code with elements presented bellow.
+To enable BlobStorage system as a Django storage, modify your code with elements presented below.

 .. code-block:: python